Javascript is not enabled.

 4. Avoid sunburns

-According to the Skin Cancer Foundation, having five or more sunburns doubles your risk for melanoma, and even one blistering sunburn in childhood or adolescence more than doubles your chances of developing melanoma later in life.
+According to the Skin Cancer Foundation, having five or more sunburns doubles your risk for melanoma, and a single blistering sunburn in childhood or adolescence more than doubles your chances of developing melanoma later in life.
 You can’t help what happened in the past, but you can make sure to avoid additional sunburns later in life.
-Keep in mind though, even if you avoid sunburns, sun damage to your skin can still happen.
+Keep in mind though, even if you avoid sunburns, unprotected sun exposure to your skin can cause ongoing damage when you don’t burn as well.

 spinner image illustration of sunscreen bottles